sinanor/sesame/readme.txt

 System requirements: Java 8 JDK, Maven, Docker

-To run automated tests

-$mvn test

-To build the application go to root directory
+To build the application go to the root directory and execute commands as below,

 $mvn clean install

-then we need to build and run the application as below

 $docker-compose up

+The first command will build a spring boot application.
+The second command is for the create and run docker images for the application.

-After above command a docker mysql and a springboot application will run and the application will be ready to accept rest call.
+After executing the commands above the application is ready to accept rest calls.

 http://localhost:8087/api/    is the root of the rest service